-The difference between PM10 and P 2.5 is size.
+The difference between PM10 and PM2.5 is size.
 But let me back up.
 “PM” refers to particulate matter—particles in the air.
 Those particles are things like organic dust, airborne bacteria, construction dust, and coal particles from power plants (for example, check out).

 Now onto size.
 The “10” and the “2.5” refer to microns (AKA micrometers).
 Microns are tiny.
 Here’s an idea of how small microns are compared to human hair:

 Next, there’s a hidden (unlabelled) detail in the terms “PM10” and “PM2.5.”
 That is the “smaller than” piece.
 Each pollutant type is defined as that size and below.
 So PM10 is particles 10 microns and below.
-PM2.5 is 2.5 microns and below.
+The difference is that PM2.5 is 2.5 microns and below.
 (That means PM10 includes PM2.5.)

 Finally, it’s helpful to think of what PM is not.
 Particulate pollution does not include gas pollutants like ozone and NO2.

 For fellow nerds curious to read more about PM2.5:

 - I describe (including the trick of how they get rid of any particles in the air larger than 2.5 microns).

 - I describe and .